-Quartz, Smoky (Light)
+Quartz, Smoky (Himalayan)

 Be in perfect alignment within your body, mind, and spirit.